JianHua-Deng/comic-translator-ai/README.md

 1. **Clone the repository**
 2. If you have a CUDA gpu and want to run it with GPU run, you can do: `docker-compose --profile gpu up --build`
 3. CPU: `docker-compose --profile cpu up --build`
+4. Then navigate to `http://localhost:5173/` to use it